Updated: 10th February 2020

 food.

-Honey is ideal for bees - it is full of nutrients and is a great energy food, because it is high in sugars.
+Honey is ideal for bees - it is full of nutrients and is a great energy food, because it is high in sugars from nectar.

-When you consider that whilst flying, a honey bee's wings beat about 11,400 times per minute, you can guess they need a great deal of energy!
+When you consider that whilst flying, a honey bee's wings beat about 11,400 times per minute, it's clear they need a great deal of energy!
+However, flying outdoors is not the only time they beat their wings, they also do it to regulate the temperature in the hive.

 You will find a very full description of this process on my page How Do Bees Make Honey? (but the question 'why?' is different!)